 The Boy Scout Trail is one of the best backpacking trips in Joshua Tree National Park.
 Whenever I want to experience wilderness in the park, this is one of the first trips that come to mind.
-This long day hike or overnight backpacking trip goes from the popular Park Boulevard near the West Entrance to the less-visited Indian Cove northern section of the park.
+This long-day hike or overnight backpacking trip goes from the popular Park Boulevard near the West Entrance to the less-visited Indian Cove northern section of the park.
+It’s enough to give backpacking in Big Sur a run for its money.

 For hikers looking for solitude

-I’ve hiked this trail several times in both directions and always marvel at the solitude, even during busy times like fall and spring.
+I’ve hiked this trail several times in both directions and always marvel at the solitude, even during busy times like fall and spring, which makes the trail feel like some of the high-mountain hikes in Yosemite.
 That’s one reason why it’s one of the best trails to spot endangered Bighorn Sheep and Desert Tortoises, which both call the Joshua Tree wilderness their home.

-Although this is the most popular backpacking trip in the park, the Boy Scout Trail still feels isolated and remote, even just a few miles from the trailhead.
+Although this is the most popular backpacking trip in the park, the Boy Scout Trail still feels isolated and remote, almost like hiking in Alaska.
 The trail travels along the edge of the unworldly Mars-like Wonderland of Rocks, a jumble of giant granite boulders so dense that no road has been built through it.

 How to hike the Boy Scout Trail